Wildfire Mitigation Grants: How Washington Homeowners Can Get Help Paying for Defensible Space

 Programs Available to Washington Homeowners

-The landscape of wildfire mitigation funding changes from year to year as programs are funded, expanded, or restructured.
+The landscape of defensible space and wildfire mitigation funding changes from year to year as programs are funded, expanded, or restructured.
 Here are the main categories to look into:

 USDA Forest Service Community Wildfire Defense Grants.
 This federal program provides funding to communities and organizations in high-risk areas to reduce wildfire risk.
 Homeowners typically access this funding through local fire-safe councils or county programs that receive grant money and distribute it as cost-share assistance for individual property projects.
 Check with your county's emergency management office or local fire district to see what's available in your area.